New Zealand tourism has a big new hairy goal - $50 billion a year by 2025

-Tourism aims to $50 billion industry within the next six years following a period of growth a leader says was ''beyond all expectations.''
+Tourism aims to be a $50 billion industry within the next six years following a period of growth a leader says was ''beyond all expectations.''

 But the sector would not just be focussing on the dollar figure, Tourism Industry Aotearoa chief executive Chris Roberts said.